An Economic analogy to Electrodynamics

-We have given an alternative formulation of economics.
-The rules of the formulation are equations (7-12).
-The variables are as mentioned, e.g. profit flow, competition flow, money flow, constrained note density etc. These rules are analogue of Maxwell's equations.
+One can take a straightforward route also.
+Consider the eqn.s(\ref{E1},\ref{E22},\ref{E32},\ref{E4}) as the rules of economics, measure the variables and the parameters discussed, say, knowing $Human Capital$ ala economists, one can try to measure competition flow using eq.\ref{human}, and therefrom try to explain as many economic empirical relations as possible. \end{section} \begin{section}{Conclusion} We have given an alternative formulation of economics.
+The rules of the formulation are equations (\ref{E1},\ref{E22},\ref{E32},\ref{E4}).
+The variables are as mentioned, e.g. profit flow, competition flow, money flow, constrained note density, capital etc. These rules are analogue of symmetric Maxwell's equations.
 Moreover, we have obtained continuity equation, force rule, inertial mass for an economic system and an operational definition of $Human Capital$.
 We have constructed a 4-potential formulation.
 Using the model we get Phillip's curve, describe stagflation, recession.
 Dwelling on stock-market we recover Call option function.
 We have gotten a scenario where, unobservable market volatility can be made observable if we can measure the drift ambition of sort-sellers.
-We have pointed to few avenues, amidst many, along which this approach can be explored further.

-\acknowledgments To the best of our knowledge, the topic covered in this manuscript was not dealt with anywhere else.
+We have made the known duality in economics more rigorous.
+Here, note and capital are dual to each other, supply-demand line emerges as dual aspect of the same line, something as simple as Cobb-Douglas production function also gets a heuristic derivation via duality.
+Besides, we have pointed to few avenues, amidst many, along which this approach can be explored further. \end{section} \begin{section}{acknowledgment} To the best of our knowledge, the material covered in this manuscript was not dealt with anywhere else.
+We would like to thank many people for discussions, comments and suggestions. \end{section}

+\begin{section}{Appendix} Here, to elucidate the concept of marginal utility, let us recall the prototype example of three oranges eaten one after another, thereby reducing the demand for a consecutive orange.

+Marginal utility(MU) is price.
+Hence, total utility(TU), is price index, magnitude-wise, once these are measured with money.

+But marginal utility and price are not identical.
+One is subjective and another one is objective.
+Hence, we go one step further and define marginal utility as $i$ times price, total utility as $i$ times price-index.
+Therefore, square of choice flow plus square of total utility is constant, as ambition changes.